pivotal/docs-tap/workloads/spec-reference.md

 ### <a id ="config-provider"></a>config-provider

-The `config-provider` resource in the supply chains is responsible for generating a PodTemplateSpec to use in application configs, such as knative services and deployments, to represent the desired pod configuration to instantiate to run the application in containers.
+The `config-provider` resource in the supply chains generates a PodTemplateSpec to use in application configs, such as Knative services and deployments, to represent the desired pod configuration to instantiate to run the application in containers.
 For more information, see [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) in the Kubernetes documentation.